Program

 Curriculum Framework

-• This concentration is only available for students enrolled in a Bachelor's degree in Business Administration program.
+• This concentration is only available for students enrolled in a Bachelor of Business Administration degree.

 • Students who have already taken and received credits for the required and elective course(s) in their Bachelor's degree program can also apply the course(s) towards the requirements for the concentration.